DanielLarsenNZ/NumberService/README.md

 cd NumberService
 ```

-Edit the constant variables in `deploy/_vars.ps1`.
+* Edit the constant variables in `deploy/_vars.ps1`.
 Make changes where required.

 Now deploy the Azure resources.

+> `deploy-azure.ps1` will create a service principal and echo out the RBAC credentials as JSON.
+Copy the JSON text and paste into a GitHub Actions repository secret, as described below.

 ```bash
 cd deploy